 Do I need to remove the transmission mount to remove the transmission pan?

-On many 4Matic models, you have to support the transmission then remove the transmission mount before you can take off the transmission pan.
+On many 4Matic models, you must support the transmission and remove the transmission mount before taking off the transmission pan.

-Can you perform transmission fluid flash on Mercedes-Benz 9G transmission?
+Can you perform a fluid transmission flash on Mercedes-Benz 9G transmission?